files-community/Website/README.md

 ### Compiling & Distribution

-We currently use [SvelteKit's vercel adapter](https://www.npmjs.com/package/@sveltejs/adapter-vercel) module, which allows us to deploy to vercel.
+We currently use [SvelteKit's cloudflare adapter](https://www.npmjs.com/package/@sveltejs/adapter-cloudflare) module, which allows us to deploy to cloudflare.
 To simply build a production bundle, use the following script:

 ```ps
 pnpm run build